-Wastewater treatment has become an increasingly critical part of plant operations over the past decade, and manufacturing companies in all industrial sectors are prioritizing the reduction of water consumption.
-Compliance with ever-tightening federal regulations for wastewater treatment, handling, and disposal requires finishing-industry executives to focus on the issue.
+Industrial Wastewater treatment has become an increasingly critical part of plant operations over the past decade, and manufacturing companies in all industrial sectors are prioritizing water consumption reduction.
+Compliance with ever-tightening federal wastewater treatment, handling, and disposal regulations requires finishing industry executives to focus on the issue.
 Additional motivating factors for recycling wastewater include strengthening a company’s public image, improving the overall work environment, boosting employee morale, and adhering to ISO 14001 initiatives.

 The ultimate motivator is almost always related to cost.
-From a strictly monetary standpoint, it makes complete sense for finishing shops to adopt a formal wastewater treatment and reuse policy, as it allows them to dramatically cut rising operational costs while increasing profitability.
-Most of the hazardous waste in surface finishing comes from wastewater that is generated by rinse water.
+From a strictly monetary standpoint, it makes sense for finishing shops to adopt a formal wastewater treatment and reuse policy, as it allows them to cut rising operational costs while dramatically increasing profitability.
+Most of the hazardous waste in surface finishing comes from wastewater generated by rinse water.

 The obvious goal should always be to recycle wastewater internally.
 This will increase equipment life, improve product quality, reduce maintenance, and prolong the usage of working fluids.
-Implementing a treatment system means, when the time comes to dispose of wastewater, finishing shops can virtually eliminate the volume for disposal or haul-away.
+Implementing an industrial wastewater treatment system means that when the time comes to dispose of wastewater, finishing shops can virtually eliminate the volume for disposal or haul-away.

-At the heart of any system is the equipment.
-There are several options available, each designed to perform specific types of treatment and deliver a quick return on investment (ROI).
+The heart of any system is the equipment.
+Several options are available, each designed to perform specific types of treatment and deliver a quick return on investment (ROI).

 Ultrafiltration (UF) systems: The concentration and chemical form of the soluble heavy metals in a wastewater stream varies, depending on the industry and the mix of operations at a processing site.
 The advanced membrane technology used in UF provides a simplified, effective, and superior solution for removing soluble heavy metals.
 UF systems allow finishing operations to reuse as much as 98% of their surface-finishing wastewater without the use of chemical additives.